Myanmar's government-in-exile finds friends in the Czech Republic | DW | 18.01.2022

 However, the democratically elected government was ousted by last year's military coup.

-Thant, who's official title has more recently become the NUG's "representative" to the Czech Republic, a de facto ambassador, is tasked with lobbying Czech as well as other European politicians.
-His days are spent meeting with officials and politicians, some of whom he has known for years.
+Thant, whose official title recently changed to the NUG's "representative" to the Czech Republic — which makes him a de facto ambassador — is tasked with lobbying Czech as well as other European politicians.
+His days are spent meeting officials and politicians, some of whom he has known for years.

 He provides information to them, which they then pass on to their European colleagues, he says.
-Oftentimes he's asked to explain issues of Myanmar's political situation or history.
+Often, he's asked to explain issues related to Myanmar's political situation or history.

 In the subsequent months, Thant met with several key Czech politicians, including Pavel Fisher, chairman of the Senate's foreign affairs committee.
 He was instrumental in getting Jakub Kulhánek, who took over as foreign minister briefly in 2021, to hold virtual talks with Zin Mar Aung, the NUG's minister of foreign affairs.